Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 31
-## 31] Print the lines of the file reverse-me.txt in this directory in reverse line order so that the last line is printed first and the first line is printed last.
+> Print the lines of the file reverse-me.txt in this directory in reverse line order so that the last line is printed first and the first line is printed last.

 ```
 tac reverse-me.txt